 There were perhaps as many as twelve revivals in the long period of the Old Testament.
 These appear to the eye more like reforms, reviving the centrality of God as law-giver and potentate in the theocracy of the Israelite community.
 However, if they were more than mere reforms (that is, if the repentance involved was evangelical and saving), then these revivals must be considered evangelistic because the people were coming out of persistent idolatry and immorality, sins characteristic of unconverted people.
 Like Abraham and David, they looked beyond the Law to grace and faith.
 In this view, our connection between revival and the gospel is founded upon the Old Testament accounts.

-When we preach on the Old Testament revivals, we must “Christologize” them because Christ has now come; and we must “Pneumatologize” them, because the Spirit has come in a new way.
+When we speak on the Old Testament revivals, we must “Christologize” them because Christ has now come; and we must “Pneumatologize” them, because the Spirit has come in a new way.
 To fail in this is to leave us with something very unproductive.
 Such preaching may seem strong and it may produce tears and resolve, because it is about the Law and our failure, but it will not ultimately be effective, because it forgets the hope and the solution, “built on better promises.”
 “For even what was made glorious [the giving of the Law] had no glory in this respect, because of the glory that excels [the coming of Christ and the promise of the Spirit].”
 (2 Cor.
 3:10)

 We come to the archetype of revival, however, at Pentecost.
 We will look back to Pentecost as a model, not so that we might imitate the uniqueness of the manifestations, but for its essence, as I will explain.
 Pentecost carries within it the indispensable elements of all true Christian revivals.
 When God revives, He stirs up and carries forward what was begun at Pentecost.